open-source-tabletop/cadence/core-rules/core-rules.md

 ### Missions

 When you play a game of Cadence, you will select a mission to play.
 A mission is a set of rules that dictates how to set up the battlefield, how armies are deployed, and what objectives players must achieve to win.
 Simply put, playing a game means playing a mission.

-There are three simple missions included in the Advanced Rules section of this book, with more available in modules.
-Additionally, players are encouraged to create their own missions.

 Victory Points are awarded to players throughout the game based on the mission objectives.
 The player with the most Victory Points at the end of the game is declared the winner.